Single Port Surgery

 - Pelvic organ prolapse treatment for women

-Single port surgery may also have the common complications of other surgeries such as injuries to organs, bleeding, infection, intestinal adhesion, incisional hernia and scarring.
+Single port surgery may also share complications of other surgeries such as injuries to organs, bleeding, infection, intestinal adhesion, incisional hernia and scarring.